Working out indoors amid the coronavirus means 300 square feet of social distance. How are Seattle-area gyms faring?

 NW Fitness, a fitness center in First Hill, has lost 200 members since gyms and fitness studios closed in March under Gov. Jay Inslee’s stay-home order to curb the spread of the coronavirus.

-However, hoping to retain existing members when his gym reopened after King County entered Phase 2 of Inslee’s four-phase plan, NW Fitness owner John Carrico bought spray bottles and temperature guns and hired more staff to enforce social distancing and keep the facilities clean around the clock.
-Due to Phase 2 rules, NW Fitness had to temporarily discontinue the group fitness classes it used to run, but members still had 24/7 access to the club’s workout equipment.
+Hoping to retain existing members when his gym reopened after King County entered Phase 2 of Inslee’s four-phase reopening plan, NW Fitness owner John Carrico bought spray bottles and temperature guns and hired more staff to enforce social distancing and keep the facilities clean around the clock.
+Under Phase 2 rules, NW Fitness had to temporarily discontinue the group fitness classes it used to run, but members still had 24/7 access to the club’s workout equipment.

 Now, they’re trying to figure out what operational changes are necessary after Inslee announced updated guidance for gyms and indoor fitness centers on Monday that mandates 300 square feet of distance between patrons.
-Meaning, once you’re in a gym, you must move and operate in a 20-foot by 15-foot box.
-For large fitness studios and gyms (defined as 12,000 square feet and up), the updated guidance caps occupancy at 25% of the facility’s limit.
+Meaning, once you’re in a gym, you must move and operate within a 20-foot-by-15-foot box.
+For large fitness studios and gyms (defined as 12,000 square feet and up), the updated guidance caps occupancy at 25% of the facility’s capacity.

 The new rules take effect August 10, and come after extended discussions between Washington’s gyms and Inslee’s office.
 Last month, Inslee introduced a rule for counties in Phase 2 that limited gym capacity to five people.
 After pushback from the fitness community, implementation of that rule was delayed as the two sides tried to work out clearer guidelines based on facility size.
 The result?
-The new 300-square-foot requirement that more than triples the original 6-foot distancing requirement.
+The new 300-square-foot requirement that more than triples the original, standard 6-foot distancing requirement.

 The 300-square-foot guideline “feels punitive” and was unexpected, said Blair McHaney, board chair of the Washington Fitness Alliance, a coalition of 219 Washington state gyms that formed amid the pandemic to work with state officials on safe reopening guidelines for the fitness industry.
 Requiring 300 square feet around each patron is unnecessary, McHaney said, especially because many other states have managed to reopen gyms with less stringent social-distancing rules and still keep people safe.